hbansal987/module5/module_05/lesson_05.06/lesson_05.06.md

 }
 }
 ```
+3. **Code Explain**

 [comment]: <GM: console - "The referenced script (Unknown) on this Behaviour is missing!"
 Also - drop the script into the inspector window rather than the hierarchy window?
 Do they both work the same?>

-3. Attach the `CameraController` script to the main camera by dragging and dropping the script to the `Main Camera` object in the _hierarchy window_.
+4. Attach the `CameraController` script to the main camera by dragging and dropping the script to the `Main Camera` object in the _hierarchy window_.
 And then in the _inspector window_ set the `Target` of the script to our character, `ModularCharacterBase`, under the Assets list **In the hierarchy window!**.

 [comment]: <GM: what do you mean by zooming the camera in and out?>

-4. Go ahead and click on Play and try zooming the camera in and out.
+5. Go ahead and click on Play and try zooming the camera in and out.
 Also notice that the Camera object now follows our character as it moves. **The zoom in and zoom out is done by the mouse scroll wheel.!**